Voting-Rights-Code/Equitable-Polling-Locations/README.md

     * Click on desired FIPS Code for the County
     * Download tl_cenesusYYYY_FIPS_tablockcenesusYY.zip (e.g. tl_cenesus2020_13135_tablock20.zip)
     * Unzip and place the contents of the dowloaded folder in 'datasets/census/redistricting/County_ST/datasets/census/tiger/County_GA/'
-* Columns we want from blocks:
+* Columns of block geography selected by the software:
     * GEOID20 - identifier.
 Format:1000000USFIPSCODEBLOCKNUM, e.g. 1000000US131510703153004
     * geometry - the polygon of the block
     * INTPTLAT20 - latitude of block centroid